Anthony lists about $1,000 in personal property and almost $800,000 in liabilities

 Investigators searched for the child for five months, eventually finding Caylee’s skeletal remains in woods less than a mile from her grandparents’ Orlando home.

 When questioned early in the investigation, Casey Anthony admitted to police that she hadn’t seen Caylee for more than 30 days, and on July 16, 2008, she was arrested on suspicion of child neglect, filing false official statements and obstructing a criminal investigation.
-At that time, she made the statements to Melich, which led to her convictions.

 After almost three years of legal maneuvers, Anthony’s capital murder trial began on May 24, 2011.